mitranim/jisp/readme.md

     gulp

-To host the page locally, run:
+To host the page locally on port 3400, run:

     npm start

+Or specify port with `node-static`:

+    node-static -p <port>